callumbirks/pathfinder-gui/README.md

 # pathfinder-gui
-A GUI Pathfinder application utilising the A* algorithm and written with JavaFX.
+A GUI Pathfinder application utilising the A* algorithm and written in Java, using JavaFX as the GUI framework.

 A full write-up of this project can be found [here](WRITEUP.md).